fedgenworkgroup/fedgenhpcdocs/docs/source/access/Connect to the Cluster.rst

     scp, rsync, or similar programs.
 On Windows, you may use WinSCP.

-    see :ref: `Transferring files to/from FEDGEN HPC Cluster' </docs/source/others/Transferring%20files%20to%20and%20from%20the%20clusters>
+    see `Transferring files to/from FEDGEN HPC Cluster <https://fedgenhpc.readthedocs.io/en/latest/others/Transferring%20files%20to%20and%20from%20the%20clusters.html>

 6. Optionally, if you wish to use programs with a **graphical user